Updated June 2026

 - Lower the barbell back to your shoulders and then to the ground.

-- Hold a pair of dumbbells at shoulder level, with your palms facing forward
+- Hold a pair of dumbbells at your shoulders, palms facing in.

 - Stand with your feet shoulder-width apart, holding a kettlebell with both hands in front of your body.